huynhthaihoa/my-leetcode-diary/README.md

 This repository is where I summarize my solutions for [Leetcode problems](https://leetcode.com/problemset/all/).
 I will keep it updated according to my progress.

-To begin the journey, please refer to [the repository wiki](https://github.com/huynhthaihoa/my-leetcode-diary/wiki).
+To begin the journey, please visit [the repository wiki](https://github.com/huynhthaihoa/my-leetcode-diary/wiki).